Friday, June 12, 2020

 "Enter by the narrow gate; for wide is the gate and broad the road which leads to ruin, and many there are who enter by it; But the gate is narrow and the way is hard, that leads to life, and those who find it are few.”
 (Matthew 7:14, 15)

 He was not here describing the difference between say, Christians and Jews, or Christians and Pagans, or even, as the world is currently divided, Christians and Muslims; no. How do we know?
 Just a few verses later he said: “On that day many will say to me, 'Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?'
 And then will I declare to them, 'I never knew you; depart from me, you evildoers.'”
-(Matthew 7:22, 23) Jews, pagans and Muslims don't call Jesus ‘Lord’; They do not do 'mighty works in his name'.
+(Matthew 7:22, 23) Jews, pagans and Muslims do not do 'mighty works in Jesus' name'.
 Jesus was talking about Christians, people calling him “Lord”, who would turn out to be the opposite of Christians – anti-Christians, if you will.

-And, he said the fake Christians would actually outnumber the real Christians.
-"Many" on the broad road; "few" on the narrow road.
+And, he said the fake Christians would actually outnumber the real Christians: "Many" on the broad road, "few" on the narrow road.

 He made the same point in his parable of the wheat and the weeds: